akabza/VE.bus-SMA-Sunny-Home-Manager-service/README.md

 Energy +    XX12.5 (21.8.0)   XX38.1 (41.8.0)   XX27.9 (61.8.0) kWh<br>
 Energy -    XX02.2 (22.8.0)   XX22.4 (42.8.0)   XX08.4 (62.8.0) kWh<br>
 INFO:root:House Consumption: 531.1

-OPEN ISSUE: I don´t know how to get this data from DeviceInstance 30 (which is used here!) "translated" to DeviceInstance 100.
-Therefore grid data are NOT vsible in the Venus OS main screen, and also not available for ESS!!!
-I need support here!